Elementary Level - Montessori Academics

 - Enrichment instructors in the areas of art, music, S.T.E.M. (science, technology, engineering, and math) and Spanish

 - Accelerated Reading in grades 1-5

-- An attractive, fully-equipped library media resource center with 31 wireless laptops, access to academic databases, online encyclopedias, and nearly 16,000 library books
+- An attractive library equipped with 6 electronic tablets, with access to academic databases, online encyclopedias, and nearly 16,000 library books.

 - Use of interactive display boards, wireless laptops, computers, iPads, 3D printers, robotics, digital imaging cameras, and microscopes, integrating technology within the curriculum

 - Participation in Spelling Bee, the Zaner-Bloser National Handwriting Contest, Private Schools Interscholastic Association Academic Competition, and other academic competitions

 - An array of stimulating learning materials fostering creative thinking and progress